Legoless/USSForceGestureRecognizer/README.md

 # Disclaimer

-*The project will be updated
+*The project will be updated once we can test this on a physical device.
+It only supports force taps for now, but if it turns out it would be possible to add force swipe and pan recognizers, we will update the project later.*

 Contact
 ======